-Over the last 30 years, plastic product manufacturing has increased globally by over 70%.
-Single-use products such as plastic bags, bottles, and product wrappings currently comprise the largest sector of plastic manufacture—and plastic waste.
-While the flexible, unyielding nature of plastic makes it ideal for use in previously shatter-prone items like bottles and jars, the enduring nature of traditional plastic also means that it takes years for plastic products to breakdown in landfills.
-With an estimated 55% of plastics sent to landfills over the last half century, management of plastic waste is a growing challenge.
+Over the last 30 years, plastic product manufacturing has increased dramatically.
+Single-use products such as plastic bags, bottles and product wrappings currently comprise the largest sector of plastic manufacture — and plastic waste.
+While the flexible, unyielding nature of plastic makes it ideal for use in previously shatter-prone items like bottles and jars, the enduring nature of traditional plastic also means that it takes years for plastic products to break down in landfills.
+With an estimated 55 percent of plastics sent to landfills over the last half-century, the management of plastic waste is a growing challenge.

-How long does it take for plastic to degrade?
+How long does it take for plastic to degrade and decompose?

 What happens to plastic in landfills?

 Not all plastic waste ends up in landfills, however.
-Due to regional landfill mismanagement and littering, an estimated 3% of plastic waste annually reaches the world’s oceans.
-In warm, ocean water plastics can undergo photodegradation more quickly—though not without causing environmental harm.
-As plastics breakdown into smaller pieces, they produce small pieces of plastic (i.e., less than 5mm in length) known as “microplastics” that can be mistaken for food by aquatic life and birds and potentially reaching drinking water sources.
+Due to regional landfill mismanagement and littering, an estimated three percent of plastic waste annually reaches the world’s oceans.
+In warm ocean water, plastics can undergo photodegradation more quickly — though not without causing environmental harm.
+As plastics break down into smaller pieces, they produce small pieces of plastic (i.e., less than 5mm in length) known as “microplastics” that can be mistaken for food by aquatic life and birds and potentially reaching drinking water sources.